docs

 10. CO-109 — Claim not covered by this payer or contractor

-Common root cause: payer ID or plan selection captured at registration that does not reflect the patient's actual coverage on the date of service.
-Eligibility verification at scheduling and again at check-in is the preventive control.
-CO-109 and CO-22 are the two codes most directly tied to front-desk registration accuracy.
-See eligibility workflow guidance for verification best practices.
+- **Root cause:** payer ID or plan selection captured at registration that does not match actual coverage on the date of service.
+Eligibility verification at scheduling and again at check-in is the control.
+CO-109 and CO-22 are the two codes most tied to front-desk registration accuracy.

 What these 10 codes have in common